SAP-samples/teched2022-IN280/exercises/ex0/ex01/readme.md

-# Prereq configurations in SAP Integration Suite subaccounts
+# Configurations done in SAP Integration Suite subaccounts as a prerequisite for this session (for your information only)

 To enable OAuth authentication between SAP Cloud ALM and SAP Integration Suite a setup has to be performed.
 To minimize the additional effort for you, we have prepared some configurations already.
 In case you want to practice this configuration yourself you may read the below steps.
 They are only for your information and necessary to perform the exercises.